gijss/rfsm-modeling/doc/demo.md

 ```

 ####Clarifications on the model/grammar
 Every model should have one toplevel composite state.
-In this model,_helloworld_ takes that role.
+In this model, _helloworld_ takes that role.
 Two substates, namely _hello_ and _world_ are defined.
-The former defines an exit function in pure Lua code, the latter an exit function in pure Lua.
+The former defines an exit function in pure Lua code, the latter an entry function in pure Lua.
 An initial connector has to be defined to determine the starting state.

 This starting position is then further defined in a transition from _initial_ to _hello_.
 Further transitions from _hello_ to _world_ and vice versa will happen when certain events occur.